lviniciuss-maker/AlbumMusicWallpaper/README.md

 # 🎵 Music Wallpaper (Live)

-Um aplicativo Android nativo que transforma a tela de bloqueio e a tela inicial do seu dispositivo em uma experiência musical imersiva.
-Ele detecta a música que está tocando atualmente no seu reprodutor favorito (Spotify, Apple Music, etc.) e aplica automaticamente a capa do álbum animada (Canvas) ou estática em alta resolução como papel de parede do sistema.
+A native Android application that transforms your device's lock screen and home screen into an immersive musical experience.
+It detects the currently playing track from your favorite media player (Spotify, Apple Music, etc.) and automatically applies the animated album cover (Canvas) or high-resolution static artwork as the system wallpaper.

-## ✨ Funcionalidades
+## ✨ Features

- Sincronização em Tempo Real Utiliza `NotificationListenerService` para detectar mudanças de faixas instantaneamente em segundo plano.
- Vídeos Animados (Canvas) Reprodução fluida de vídeos HLS usando `Media3ExoPlayer` diretamente na superfície do papel de parede.
- Fallback Inteligente Se a faixa não possuir vídeo animado, o app busca a capa estática em altíssima resolução (via iTunes API).
- Controle de Escurecimento (Dimming) Um slider em tempo real permite ao usuário escurecer a capa estática (0% a 100%) para melhorar a legibilidade do relógio e notificações na tela de bloqueio.
- Modo OciosoPausado Permite escolher uma foto personalizada da galeria para ser exibida quando nenhuma música estiver tocando.
+* **Real-Time Synchronization:** Uses `NotificationListenerService` to detect track changes instantly in the background.
+* **Animated Videos (Canvas):** Smooth playback of HLS videos using `Media3/ExoPlayer` directly on the wallpaper surface.
+* **Smart Fallback:** If the track doesn't have an animated video, the app fetches high-resolution static artwork (via iTunes API).
+* **Dimming Control:** A real-time slider allows users to dim the static artwork (0% to 100%) to improve the readability of the clock and notifications on the lock screen.
+* **Idle/Paused Mode:** Allows choosing a custom photo from the gallery to be displayed when no music is playing.

-## 🛠️ Desafios Técnicos Resolvidos
+## 🛠️ Technical Challenges Resolved

-Construir um Live Wallpaper contínuo exige lidar com fragmentação de hardware e peculiaridades do Android.
-Este projeto conta com soluções de arquitetura para problemas complexos

-1. Tratamento de Codecs e HDR (Falso Negativo)
-   Muitas APIs de música retornam vídeos codificados em perfis pesados, como HEVC 10-bits (HDR).
-Em segundo plano, o hardware de muitos dispositivos bloqueia a decodificação (`MediaCodecRenderer$DecoderInitializationException`).
-O app possui um Listener de erros acoplado ao ExoPlayer que intercepta essa falha de hardware em milissegundos e faz um fallback silencioso para a capa estática, impedindo travamentos e telas pretas.

-2. Bypass de Bloqueio de Surface (OppoColorOS) Sistemas operacionais altamente modificados (como ColorOSRealmeUI) costumam travar o `SurfaceHolder` assim que um `Canvas` estático é desenhado (`cur=2 req=3 Invalid argument -22`).
-Para alternar perfeitamente entre uma Foto (Canvas) e um Vídeo (ExoPlayer) sem gerar crashes, implementei uma técnica de reconfiguração de formato de pixel (`PixelFormat.RGBX_8888` vs `RGBA_8888`), forçando o sistema a recriar a superfície dinamicamente de forma limpa.

-3. Sanitização de Metadados para APIs
-   Um algoritmo de limpeza de strings (Faxineiro de Nomes) foi implementado para remover sufixos inúteis inseridos por players (ex - EP, - Single, (feat.
-XYZ)).
-O repositório realiza um sistema de retry em 3 etapas (Busca Completa - Busca sem Faixa - Busca sem Álbum) para garantir a maior taxa de acerto possível nas APIs REST.
+Building a continuous Live Wallpaper requires dealing with hardware fragmentation and Android OS quirks.
+This project features architectural solutions for complex problems:

+1. **Codec Handling and HDR (False Negatives):**
+   Many music APIs return videos encoded in heavy profiles, such as 10-bit HEVC (HDR).
+Running in the background, the hardware of many devices blocks this decoding (`MediaCodecRenderer$DecoderInitializationException`).
+The app features an error *Listener* coupled to ExoPlayer that intercepts this hardware failure in milliseconds and makes a silent fallback to the static artwork, preventing crashes and black screens.

+2. **Surface Lock Bypass (Oppo/ColorOS):**
+   Highly modified operating systems (like ColorOS/RealmeUI) tend to "lock" the `SurfaceHolder` once a static `Canvas` is drawn (`cur=2 req=3 Invalid argument -22`).
+To seamlessly switch between a Photo (Canvas) and a Video (ExoPlayer) without causing crashes, I implemented a pixel format reconfiguration technique (`PixelFormat.RGBX_8888` vs `RGBA_8888`), forcing the OS to dynamically and cleanly recreate the surface.

+3. **Metadata Sanitization for APIs:**
+   A string cleaning algorithm was implemented to remove useless suffixes appended by media players (e.g., "- EP", "- Single", "(feat.
+XYZ)").
+The repository performs a 3-step retry system (Full Search -> Search without Track -> Search without Album) to ensure the highest possible hit rate on REST APIs.

-## 💻 Tecnologias e Bibliotecas Utilizadas
+## 💻 Tech Stack

- Linguagem Kotlin
+* **Language:** Kotlin
- Arquitetura Coroutines & Kotlin Flow (Reatividade) Persistência de Dados Jetpack DataStore (Preferences) Rede Retrofit2 & OkHttp3
+* **Architecture:** Coroutines & Kotlin Flow (Reactivity)
+* **Local Storage:** Jetpack DataStore (Preferences)
+* **Networking:** Retrofit2 & OkHttp3
- Mídia AndroidX Media3 (ExoPlayer & HLS)
+* **Media:** AndroidX Media3 (ExoPlayer & HLS)
- Componentes Core `WallpaperService`, `NotificationListenerService`
+* **Core Components:** `WallpaperService`, `NotificationListenerService`